sebastka/arch_pi/README.md

 # Install script for Arch on ARMv8 (aarch64)

-Set up Arch Linux (ARMv8) with VPN server, Unbound and Docker.
+Set up Arch Linux (ARMv8) with WireGuard VPN server and Docker (homer dashboard, pihole, portainer...).

+Arch updates are downloaded automatically, but have to be installed manually.

 ## Usage